 top of page

-For their 170th season in Canterbury, the Old Stagers present William Shakespeare's
+For their 171st season in Canterbury, the Old Stagers will present "Art" by Yasmina Reza, translated by Christopher Hampton,

 Foolery, sir, does walk about the orb like the sun, it shines everywhere.